Woop Woop

 Woop Woop (wop-wops in New Zealand) is an Australian term meaning a place that is a far distance from anything.
-Equivalent terms include "beyond the black stump" and "dingo woop woop" (also Australia), "the boondocks" (Southern United States), "out in the boonies" (Western Canada), and "out in the sticks" or "the back of beyond" (UK).
+Equivalent terms include "the middle of nowhere", "the boondocks" (Southern United States), "out in the boonies" (Western Canada), and "out in the sticks" or "the back of beyond" (UK).
+The term could be used pejoratively.

+In a 2024 survey, 52% of newcomers to Australia reported knowing the term.

 Etymology

+Woop woop was first used in the 1890s, along with other terms for imaginary place names like "Oodnagalahbi", to describe a mythical outback town.

 The term is said to have been derived from the nickname given to men who carried fleeces in shearing sheds, after the sound they made as they ran around.
-"Grubba Grubba" is also another version commonly found outback in the Kimberley.
-It was also the name of a sawmill near the town of Wilga in the south-west of Western Australia that was abandoned in 1984.
-The term was used in the early 20th century to describe a mythical outback town.
+Another theory indicates that the repetition is inspired by First Nations languages that often use reduplication for emphasis or plurality.

+Usage

+Welcome to Woop Woop is a 1997 Australian comedy film about an American tourist who is kidnapped and brought to a cult named "Woop woop" located in the outback.

-The term was also used in a book about The Ghan train, published in 2021, titled The Train to Oodna-woop-woop: The story of The Ghan.
+In 2021, the term was also used in a book about The Ghan train, titled The Train to Oodna-woop-woop: The story of The Ghan.

 Whoop Whoop is the name of an Antarctic field camp on the ice plateau 40 km east of Davis Station, used as a ski landing area (SLA) in late summer when the early summer sea ice SLAs adjacent to Davis are unusable.